-grant N#2021YFE0192400

-PM requires integrated approach

-Integrating China in the International Consortium for Personalised Medicine

-IC2PerMed actions
+The IC2PerMed Roadmap: the actions

-Based on the activities of WP1 and WP2, the IC2PerMed consortium developed a Roadmap which presents the main topics and priorities that emerged during the discussions held within the project.
-This document aims to propose, through the actions listed below, the items to deepen and promote alignment and creation of a common ground for European and Chinese collaborations on PM.

-IMPROVING
+IMPROVING -

-EMPOWERED AND RESPONSIBLE CITIZENS
+empowered and responsible citizens

+HEALTH LITERACY

 Promoting health literacy is a prerequisite for better citizens' and patients' engagement and empowerment.
 Considering the emergence of digital technologies and the role of digital tools in supporting the engagement process, digital literacy should be improved.
 Given the advancement of genomics and the widespread use of preditive genetic/genomic testing, informing citizens and patients could provide them with greater awareness about their health trajectories.
-The impact of healthcare professionals' literacy should be considered, as they are a proxy for public engagement in self-management of
+The impact of healthcare professionals' literacy should be considered, as they are a proxy for public engagement in self-management of health and disease.

-6
+RESEARCH

 Fostering needs-assessment research and communication activities in the field of citizens' and patients' education related to Personalised Medicine could lead to more effective empowerment.

+PUBLIC TRUST

 Scientific research, public organization and private institutions are key innovation actors in PM.
 Sustaining public trust and collaborations between different institutions, on a national and international scale, is the drive for healthcare transformation and public health promotion.
 In addition, public trust should be fostered and strengthened, in order to protect patients' rights, through clear data governance in accordance with the Helsinki Declaration and GDPR, implementing technical solutions to safeguard cyber security, citizens and health practitioner engagement, and developing comprehensive consent procedures where needed.

+ETHICAL CHALLENGES

-The A strong set of values and ethical principles should be set, with a focus on the economic challenges and the inequality burden.
-PROMOTING TRAINED AND UP-TO-DATE HEALTHCARE WORKFORCE Improving healthcare professionals' literacy and expertise, valuing integrity and ethics, could help foster PM.
+A strong set of values and ethical principles should be set, with a focus on the economic challenges and the inequality burden.

+EDUCATION & ETHICS Improving healthcare professionals' literacy and expertise, valuing integrity and ethics, could help foster PM.
 Research aimed at identifying methods that are more effective should be promoted.
-COLLABORATIONS

-The future of healthcare professionals training relies on multidisciplinary collaborations.
+COLLABORATIONS The future of healthcare professionals training relies on multidisciplinary collaborations.
 Fostering collaborations between professionals from different specialties and between professionals and stakeholders, while establishing more partnerships among countries, to facilitate sharing of best practice.

 Healthcare professionals' literacy in Personalised Medicine is an emerging priority in national governmental strategies, policies and plans.

-FOSTERING HEALTHCARE SYSTEMS' SUSTAINABILITY A better allocation of resources on PM can foster the sustainability of health systems.
-In particular, the identification of a large investment stream for the longterm storage of data is a fundamental prerequisite for implementing PM strategies.
+FOSTERING healthcare systems' sustainability RESOURCES A better allocation of resources on PM can foster the sustainability of health systems.
+In particular, the identification of a large investment stream for the long-term storage of data is a fundamental prerequisite for implementing PM strategies.
 Investment priorities for product and process innovation should be defined, considering the relationship between results and costs, also by identifying new payment models for public reimbursement.
+Health technologies are evolving rapidly and the translation of new discoveries underpins innovation and quality of care.
+Therefore, a system of continuous assessment of technologies and processes already in use and a change of perspective in Health Technology Assessment (HTA) is needed to integrate end-user perceptions into the whole innovation process.
+This would ensure greater effectiveness and usability.

-Ethical, Legal and Social Implications (ELSI) aspects and related costs should always be considered in the process of Personalised Medicine policymaking, evaluation, and management of technological innovation. grant N#2021YFE0192400
+Ethical, Legal and Social Implications (ELSI) aspects and related costs should always be considered in the process of Personalised Medicine policymaking, evaluation, and management of technological innovation.